Carolyn Beebe: Career

 Beebe was founder (with Gustave Langenus) and director of the New York Chamber Music Society.
-She was the only woman musician to play at the Society's first concert, at Aeolian Hall in December 1915, and still the only woman in the group's eleven-member roster in 1917 and in 1922.
+She recruited members of the New York Symphony Orchestra, with the goal of the group being to perform unique and unheard works.
+When the Society had their debut on December 17, 1915, she was the only woman performing, and still the only woman in the group's eleven-member roster in 1917 and in 1922.
 The Society gave first performances of dozens of new compositions, featuring works by Deems Taylor, Samuel Coleridge-Taylor, Henry Holden Huss, and Ethel Leginska.